Network Builder Features and Options#

 Edges Indexing#

-SONATA edges formats allows the addition of indices which can be used to quickly search for edges based on either the target_node_id, source_node_id, or edge_type_id.
-By default BMTK Network Builder will create indices for both target_node_id and source_node_id.
+SONATA edges formats allows the addition of indices, which can be used to quickly search for edges based on either the target_node_id, source_node_id, or edge_type_id.
+By default, the BMTK Network Builder will create indices for both target_node_id and source_node_id.
 This can be changed using the index_by parameter.

 net.save(